Excellent

 1. Choose the right provider for you

-Providers on Klarity are licensed, board-certified, and offer a personalized approach to your unique depression treatment needs.
+Providers on Klarity Health are licensed, board-certified, and offer a personalized approach to your unique depression treatment needs.
 See detailed profiles for each provider and find an approach that’s best for you.
 (Costs for treatment options may vary.)

 2. Have your initial patient visit